mtraverso3/CS546-Final-Project/README.md

     ```bash
     npm install
     ```
-4. Seed the database (Optional):
+4. Run a MongoDB server on your local machine port 27017.

+5. Seed the database (Optional -- It doesn't work for some reason.
+ONLY fails when seeded):
     ```bash
     npm run seed
     ```
+   Alternatively, run through the application to seed the database.
+Videos have been provided in the src/tasks/seedData folder.
-5. Start the server:
+6. Start the server:
     ```bash
     npm start
     ```
-6. Navigate to `http://localhost:3000/` in your web browser to view the project.
+7. Navigate to `http://localhost:3000/` in your web browser to view the project.

 ## Testing the Project